 The arguments to the ODE solvers in both the stiff and non-stiff solvers are the same.
+The arguments to the adjoint ODE solver are different; see Arguments to the adjoint ODE solvers.

-- ode: ODE system function, - initial\state: initial state, type 'vector', - initial\time: initial time, type 'int' or 'real', - times: solution times, type 'real[]', - ...: sequence of arguments that will be passed through unmodified to the ODE system function.
-The types here must match the types in the '...' arguments of the ODE system function.
+- ode: ODE system function,

+- initial_state: initial state, type vector,

+- initial_time: initial time, type real,

+- times: solution times, type array [] real,

+- . . . : sequence of arguments that will be passed through unmodified to the ODE system function.
+The types here must match the types in the . . . arguments of the ODE system function.

-For the versions of the 'ode' solver functions ending in 'tol', these three parameters must be provided after 'times' and before the '...' arguments:
+For the versions of the ode solver functions ending in tol, these three parameters must be provided after times and before the . . . arguments:

-- 'data rel_tol': relative tolerance for the ODE solver, type 'real', data only, - 'data abs_tol': absolute tolerance for the ODE solver, type 'real', data only, and - 'data max_num_steps': maximum number of steps to take between output times in the ODE solver, type 'int', data only.
+- data rel_tol: relative tolerance for the ODE solver, type real, data only, - data abs_tol: absolute tolerance for the ODE solver, type real, data only, and - max_num_steps: maximum number of steps to take between output times in the ODE solver, type int, data only.